The Future of Management: Trends to Watch

 - Set measurable DEI goals and track progress.

-- Provide training to address unconscious bias and foster an inclusive workplace.
+- Provide training to address unconscious bias and foster an inclusive workplace culture.

 5. Sustainability and Ethical Leadership